usecakework/docs/docs/reference/cli/installation.md

 # CLI Installation

 The Cakework CLI is a command-line interface for using Cakework.
-You do just about everything in Cakework with the ```cakework``` command, from creating your apps to pulling logs.
+You do just about everything in Cakework with the ```cakework``` command, from creating your projects to pulling logs.

 ## Installation